DanielOgorchock/ST_Anything/README.md

 - v2.0  2017-02-12 Initial release of v2.x platform with additonal support for Ethernet connectivity to SmartThings
 - v2.1  2017-02-20 Added support for using the ESP-01 as WiFi communications for Arduino MEGA 2560 (SmartThings and ST_Anything libraries updated)
 - v2.2  2017-03-25 Added new IS_Button class, sample sketches, updated Device Handler, etc... to support ST "Button" capability
+- v2.5  2017-04-23 New SmartThings Composite Device Handler (i.e. Parent/Child Device Handlers) which eliminates the need for the Multiplexer SmartApps!
+Also added Carbon Monoxide, Alarm with Strobe, and Voltage Measurement capabilities.
+Support for LAN devices only at this time.
+- v2.6  2017-04-26 Added support for ThingShield using new Composite Device Handler.
+Includes new version of SmartThings library, updates to ST_Anything library, and new ST_Anything_Multiples_Thingshield.ino sketch.
+Minor tweak to EX_Alarm logic to better handle whether or not the Strobe Pin is defined.